dockur/windows-arm/readme.md

 ### How do I select the Windows version?

-  By default, Windows 11 will be installed.
+  By default, Windows 11 Pro will be installed.
 But you can add the `VERSION` environment variable to your compose file, in order to specify an alternative Windows version to be downloaded:

   ```yaml
   environment: